 You can track your progress in an exercise by

 - Selecting an exercise (taking you to the exercise overview page)

 - Click on the exercise icon at the top of the screen (taking you to the exercise page)

-The exercise page shows each stage and level of the exercise (you can read more about stages and levels here).
+The exercise page shows each stage and level of the exercise.

 Note that this information is only available through BrainHQ on the web - the graphs are not yet available for BrainHQ on mobile devices.